hmxlabs/aws-open-resource-broker/docs/root/deployment/dev_deployment_documentation.md

 - `config.json`
   - Change according to your setup.
 See example in the appendix.
-Need to use existing key pair.
+Needs to use existing key pair.

 - `awsprov_templates.json`
   - Templates configuration for AWS resources.
-Needs to be updated **Base Configuration:**
+Needs to be updated

+**Base Configuration:**
 ```bash
 cp /opt/ibm/spectrumcomputing/hostfactory/1.2/providerplugins/ohfp/config/default_config.json opt/ibm/spectrumcomputing/hostfactory/work/config/